• Facebook

 Ingredient substitutions

-Alternatively, you can use dark brown sugar instead of light to increase the caramel flavour.
+Alternatively, you can use dark brown sugar instead of light to increase the caramel flavour of your homemade golden syrup.
 Or swap more of the white sugar for light brown sugar.

 Using fresh lemon juice adds a fresh and zesty lift to your syrup, but you can also use bottled lemon juice if you don’t have real lemons on hand.